Star Trek VI: The Undiscovered Country: Literary and historical themes

 A major theme of the film is change, and people's response to that change.
 Meyer considered Valeris and Chang "frightened people, who are frightened of change", who cling to old ways despite the changing world.
-He hoped that the fictionalization of a current events story allowed for an objective look at the issues, rather than being blinded by personal bias.
-At the beginning of the film, Kirk operates under a similar bias, calling the Klingons "animals" and putting him at odds with Spock.
+He hoped that the fictionalization of a current events story allowed for an objective look at the issues, rather than being blinded by prejudice.
+At the beginning of the film, Kirk operates under a similar prejudice, calling the Klingons "animals" and putting him at odds with Spock.
 The Vulcan sees the Gorkon peace initiative as logical, responding to the sudden change in the status quo in a collected manner; he even opens the peace dialog at the behest of his father.
-Kirk, meanwhile, is willing to "let them (the Klingons) die", unwilling to listen to Spock's words because of his biased understanding.
+Kirk, meanwhile, is willing to "let them (the Klingons) die", unwilling to listen to Spock's words because of his prejudice.
 Kirk undergoes a transformation through the film by way of his incarceration; realizing that his hatred is outmoded he allows for a cleansing that restores his son to him in some way.

 While Star Trek in general features few overt references to religion, there is a clear recognition that a laying aside of past hurts is necessary for peace, similar to the concept of shalom in Judaism.
 Shatner regretted that Kirk's angst at being outmoded was minimized in the final print.
 A scene where Spock asks Kirk if they have grown so old and inflexible they have outlived their usefulness had two meanings: it was as much Nimoy asking Shatner as it was their characters.